 (SOUNDBITE OF MUSIC)

-FADEL: Good morning.
-So what are the writers asking for?
+FADEL: So what are some of the differences?